-Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule Doard/Committee Olidii membership (part of Terms of Reference) Periodically review assessment strategies.
+Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule Periodically review assessment strategies (HESF 1.4, 3.1).
 Periodically review strategies for dealing with students at risk, to identify efficiencies and improvements.
 (HESF6.3.2g) Monitor the quality of Student Services and the Student Experience.
 Scholarship and Staffing Review staff qualifications, professional development programs, and scholarship.
 (HESF 3.2, 6.3.1c, B1.1.2).
 Ensure there is sufficient staff to meet the needs of the student cohort (HESF 3.2).
 Facilities & Infrastructure Ensure the College's facilities and infrastructure support students to achieve the expected learning outcomes (HESF2.1).
-Diversity and Equity Monitor the success and participation of meeting scriedule identified cohorts and use this information to improve academic and support strategies ie. Aboriginal and Torres Strait Islander People, Mature Age students, Women in STEM (HESF 2.2).
-Learning Resources & Educational Support Access to learning resources and academic support are easily accessible (HESF 3.3) Academic Board Executive Committee Chair - Academic Board Chair - Academic Board College Director and Principal (or nominee) Academic Director (or nominee) DVC Academic or nominee (ex-officio) To exercise, subject to any Academic Board resolution to the contrary, any of the functions that are exercisable by the Academic Board, on the condition that: It is not possible or practicable for the Academic Board to exercise the function in a particular case; and Any exercise of a function by the Academic Board Executive must be reported as soon as practicable to all Academic Board As required.
+Diversity and Equity Monitor the success and participation of identified cohorts and use this information to improve academic and support strategies ie. Aboriginal and Torres Strait Islander People, Mature Age students, Women in STEM (HESF 2.2).
+Learning Resources &amp; Educational Support Access to learning resources and academic support are easily accessible (HESF2.2, 3.3) Academic Board Executive Committee Chair - Academic Board Chair - Academic Board College Director and Principal (or nominee) Academic Director (or nominee) DVC Academic or nominee (ex-officio) To exercise, subject to any Academic Board resolution to the contrary, any of the functions that are exercisable by the Academic Board, on the condition that: As required.
+It is not possible or practicable for the Academic Board to exercise the function in a particular case; and Any exercise of a function by the Academic Board Executive must be reported as soon

-Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule To recommend to Academic Board formal endorsement of any decisions by the Executive Committee at the next Academic Board meeting.
-Learning and Teaching Committee Academic Director Curtin College The Learning and Teaching Committee is a subcommittee of the Curtin College Academic Board, providing vision, leadership, and quality assurance in relation to learning and teaching.
-The key areas of responsibility of the Learning and Teaching Committee are to: • Execute duties as delegated by the Curtin College Academic Board. • As delegated by the Curtin College Academic Board all decisions regarding new, amended, or discontinued programs and units must pass through this committee prior to final endorsement/approval by Academic Board • Oversee the implementation of the Curtin College Learning and Teaching Plan and any connected operational plans. • Monitor the quality of learning and teaching of Curtin College programs, including execution and oversight of the Student Evaluation of Teaching and Units • Develop, support and evaluate initiatives relating to major improvements in learning and teaching. • Oversee professional development activities for academic staff (including casual staff) in order to promote learning and teaching of the highest quality. • Initiate, review and monitor compliance with relevant legislation, policies and procedures and oversee their implementation. • Promote and uphold policies and best practice in relation to Academic Integrity • Receive, consider and respond to reports from any subcommittees in relation to quality improvements in teaching.
+Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule Academic Director Curtin College as practicable to all Academic Board members.
+To recommend to Academic Board formal endorsement of any decisions by the Executive Committee at the next Academic Board meeting.
+The Learning and Teaching Committee is a Three to six times Learning and Teaching Committee Academic Director Curtin College The Learning and Teaching Committee is a subcommittee of the Curtin College Academic Board, providing vision, leadership, and quality assurance in relation to learning and teaching.
+The key areas of responsibility of the Learning and Teaching Committee are to: Execute duties as delegated by the Curtin College Academic Board all decisions regarding new, amended, or discontinued programs and units must pass through this committee prior to final endorsement/approval by Academic Board (HESF 5.1, 5.3, 6.3).
+Oversee the implementation of the Curtin College Learning and Teaching Plan and any connected operational plans (HESF Std 6.3.
+Monitor the quality of learning and teaching of Curtin College programs, including execution and oversight of the Student Evaluation of Teaching and Units (HESF Stds 5.3, 5.4, 6.3) Develop, support and evaluate initiatives relating to major improvements in learning and teaching (HESF Stds 1.4, 5.3, 6.2).
+Oversee professional development activities for academic staff (including casual staff) in order to promote learning and teaching of the highest quality (HESF Std 3.2 and B1.1).
+Initiate, review and monitor compliance with relevant legislation, policies and procedures and oversee their implementation (HESF 5.3, 6.3, 7.2).
+Promote and uphold policies and best practice in relation to Academic Integrity (HESF 5.2).
 Three to six times per year.
 Usually Week 4 and/or Week 12 of the Curtin College Bentley trimester calendar.